tboie/universal_mechanics/README.md

 Empty space is empty and has no energy?

-Interaction of matter near the edges pulling everything outwards?
+Behavior of matter beyond view?

 ### Inverse Square